PandaWhisperer/meteor-yelp-clone/README.md

 });
 ```

-Everything here is pretty straighforward, the only notable thing is the `title()` helper, which does something interesting: it accesses the template's [data context][meteor-data-context] to see if a property called `title` has been passed to the template.
+Everything here is pretty straightforward, the only notable thing is the `title()` helper, which does something interesting: it accesses the template's [data context][meteor-data-context] to see if a property called `title` has been passed to the template.
 If so, it will return that.
 Otherwise, it will look in the application's settings (passed in via the `--settings` command line option) for a public property named `appTitle` and return that.

 Finally, here are the tests for this component (in `imports/ui/components/Header/client/Header.tests.js`):